Kommendör: History

-A captain used to serve as commander of ship of the lines.
+A captain used to serve as commander of ships of the line.
 The rank was introduced in 1674 as the title of the chief of staff of a squadron commander in the fleet.
-In 1729, there were thirteen captains admitted to the Admiralty of Sweden (Amiralitetskollegium).
+In 1729, there were thirteen captains admitted to the Admiralty of Sweden (Amiralitetskollegiet).
 Captain in the navy was changed in 1771 to colonel.
 During the 1824 regulation, the rank of colonel was changed to a new rank with the name commander of the 1st class (kommendörkapten av 1:a klassen), but in 1845 the rank of captain was reintroduced.

 During the first half of the 20th century, the captain served on board as squadron commander, division commander (coastal defence ship division) and as flag captain, ashore as station commander or shipyard commander, head of the Royal Swedish Naval Materiel Administration, department head there and in the Naval Staff, corps commander, etc. There were eight captains in the Swedish Navy in 1911.

 Previously, captain was a rank between rear admiral and commander of the 1st class (kommendörkapten av 1:a graden), then between kommendör av 1. graden (senior captain) and commander (kommendörkapten), but today it is a rank between rear admiral (lower half) and commander.